epam/edp-install/docs/user-guide/autotest.md

   a.
 Release Branch - select the Release Branch check box if you need to create a release branch;

   b.
 Branch Name - type the branch name.
-Pay attention that this field remain static if you create a release branch.
+Pay attention that this field remains static if you create a release branch.

   c.
 From Commit Hash - paste the commit hash from which the new branch will be created.
-Note that if the From Commit Hash field is empty, the latest commit from the branch name will be used.
+Note that if the **From Commit Hash** field is empty, the latest commit from the branch name will be used.

   d.
 Branch Version - enter the necessary branch version for the artifact.
 The Release Candidate (RC) postfix is concatenated to the branch version number.